dotnet/android-libzipsharp/README.md

 # Shipping the native libraries.

-By default the native libraries will NOT be copied into the output directory of you app. .Net Core apps will pick these files up automatically.
-However for mono you will need the `libzip.*` files in the same directory as the final app for this library to work.
+By default the native libraries will NOT be copied into the output directory of your app. `.Net Core` apps will pick these files up automatically.
+However for Mono you will need the `libzip.*` files in the same directory as the final app for this library to work.
 Setting the `LibZipSharpBundleAllNativeLibraries` MSBuild property to `true` will make sure the native libraries for ALL supported platforms are copied to the output directory.